emleonstz/pesapal-php/README.md

 ]
 );

-// Get More Methods from Pesa classs
+// Get More Methods from Pesa class
 ```

 ## Official API Reference